by Jack Dunning

 If you would like the QuickLinks app to run every time you use your computer, Run "shell:startup" to open the Startup folder and place the QuickLinks.exe file or a shortcut inside.

-I'm not doing this as part of a software business.
-It is merely a sample app of one of the many things that AutoHotkey can do.
-If you would like to look at QuickLinks.exe's inner workings, then check out Chapter Twenty-one of the book Digging Deeper Into AutoHotkey.
+The QuickLinks.ahk script acts as a sample of one of the many things that AutoHotkey can do.
+If you would like to look at QuickLinks.exe's inner workings, then check out Chapter Twenty-one of the book Digging Deeper Into AutoHotkey plus a number of blogs found at Jack's AutoHotkey Blog.
 It is a fairly short, easily modified script.
 I also offer ideas on how to make it multi-layered, but that gets a little nerdy.
 If you find any bugs (always possible in new apps), please let me know right away.

 If you like QuickLinks, please share it with your friends.